 GUIDE TABLE OF CONTENTS

 HOW TO APPLY FOR AN E-VISA TO TURKEY

 Ironically, Pamukkale’s peak season is also its most uncomfortable.
 Driven by summertime tourism to neighboring coastal destinations, Pamukkale is at its busiest from Jun-Aug when temperatures are known to reach a scorching 40°C (104°F).
-A more comfortable time to visit would be in the spring (Apr – mid-June) when weather is moderate and days are long.
-Autumn (mid-September – October) is also said to be favorable, with its mild weather albeit shorter days and a greater chance for rain.
+A more comfortable time to visit would be in the spring (Apr-May) when weather is moderate and days are long.
+Autumn (September-October) is also said to be favorable, with its mild weather but shorter days.

 We went during shoulder season — during the first week of November — and found that the weather was still favorable and the crowds manageable.
 The temperature may not have been as ideal as spring, but it was just the start of winter so it wasn’t that cold yet.
 In fact, I was fine walking around in just a light sweater and a t-shirt.